Percy003/portfolio/README.md

 # Deployed
-it is deployed in github pages :-https://percy003.github.io/portfolio/
+it is deployed using github pages :-https://percy003.github.io/portfolio/

 Currently, two official plugins are available: